Yongki Aribowo

 Yongki Aribowo (born 23 November 1989) is an Indonesian former footballer who plays as a forward.
 He was a member of the Indonesia national football team in AFF Suzuki Cup 2010.

 Club career

-Yongki, who is usually called or Bowo, started off his football career in SSB Sinar Jaya Tulungagung.
+Yongki, who is usually called Bowo, started off his football career in SSB Sinar Jaya Tulungagung.
 He later continued his youth career to Perseta Tulungagung Junior.
 However, in Perseta Junior, he often sat on bench.
 Yongki plays as a striker.
-Whenever he is in front of the opponent's goal, he can always terrorize the goalkeeper and defenders.
-He also has the speed to run at above-average.
-These skills made Persik Kediri became interested in him and recruited him as a player in Persik Junior.
+As a striker, he would play aggressively.
+His skill made Persik Kediri become interested in him and recruited him as a player in Persik Junior.

-East Java derby between Persik Kediri and Persela Lamongan was the game that he would never forget for this is the game when he shows off his skill to Persik Kediri's supporters, Persikmania.
-A bait heading measured from his partner Saktiawan Sinaga, he finished it with a fantastic move.
-Everyone started to turn to him.
-He entertains many Persik Kediri supporters.
-Brawijaya Stadium is always waiting for his goals and his actions.
-Being paired with Saktiawan Sinaga makes him greatly feared by opponent's defense.
-Agility to bring the ball is also noteworthy.

 He had been linked with Wellington Phoenix and Melbourne Victory during 2010 summer transfer window.

 On 23 February 2018, he joined the newly promoted club Aceh United to play in Liga 2.

 International career

 In 2009, Yongki played to represent the Indonesia national football team, in 2009 SEA Games.
 In October 2010, Yongki was called up into senior national team and making his debut as a substitute player in a friendly match against Uruguay.